0808 808 4000 Get help now

 How much will it cost?

-Data protection Act requests
+Data Protection Act requests

 Organisations cannot charge for sending you personal information under the Data Protection Act as long as your request is reasonable.
 For example, your request may not be reasonable if you are asking them to provide information that they have already recently given to you.